 Shinjuku-Gyoenmae Station is next to the broad, beautiful Shinjuku Gyoen Gardens.

 The Shinjuku Historical Museum is about 10 minutes' walk north-east from Yotsuya-Sanchome Station.
 The Tokyo Toy Museum is a little north-west.
 South of the station is the headquarters of the Soka Gakkai and, a little further down, Shinanomachi Station on the Chuo-Sobu Line.

 The Hotel Wing International Premium Tokyo Yotsuya, with its elegant interiors and convenient location, is very nearby.
 The spacious home-away-from-home 1/3rd Residence Serviced Apartments Shinjuku are a short walk further north.

 Yotsuya Station 四谷駅 M-12

 Yotsuya Station is a large, modern, good-looking station that shares its building with the upmarket Atre Yotsuya shopping, dining, and cafe mall.
 Yotsuya Station straddles both sides of Route 20 (Shinjuku-dori), with the Yotsuya Exit (west) and Kojimachi Exit (east) on the north side, and the Akasaka Exit on the south side.
-The Marunouchi Line is served by the Akasaka Exit only, which is very drab and functional compared to the north-side Yotsuya Exit - although accessible by walkway from the north side.
+The Marunouchi Line is served by the Akasaka Exit only - although accessible by walkway from the north side.